MudassarBashir/software-design-patterns/README.md

 # software-design-patterns
-A demonstration of common software design patterns.
+A demonstration of common software design patterns, using Java.